desdiogo/buzzvel/README.md

 - For the generation of the QR code, the name must be informed obligatorily.
 - Linkedin and gihub are optional.
 - All fields have validation
-- I didn't use tests because I hardly studied the subject
 - When clicking on generate image if there are no errors, a QR code will be generated.

 ## Instalation Projet